SophiaONEsource/SophiaONEsource/README.md

                with no coding schooling experience.

-- 👀 I’m interested in creating chain based space to manifest light-art-value with metaverse
+- 👀 I’m interested in creating chain based space to manifest light-art-value with blockchain
 - 🌱 I’m currently learning meta structures of the unknown-dark-unconscious, downloading structures into the matrix, emplementing them to serve light spreading on the Earth,